DavidPeterWatson/Coding/Coding.md

 ### Shadow

-Version B receives real-world traffic alongside version A and doesn&#39;t impact the response.
+Version B receives real-world traffic alongside version A and doesn't impact the response.

-A shadow deployment consists of releasing version B alongside version A, fork version A&#39;s incoming requests and send them to version B as well without impacting production traffic.
+A shadow deployment consists of releasing version B alongside version A, fork version A's incoming requests and send them to version B as well without impacting production traffic.
 This is particularly useful to test production load on a new feature.
 A rollout of the application is triggered when stability and performance meet the requirements.

 This technique is fairly complex to setup and needs special requirements, especially with egress traffic.
 For example, given a shopping cart platform, if you want to shadow test the payment service you can end-up having customers paying twice for their order.
 In this case, you can solve it by creating a mocking service that replicates the response from the provider.